tytydraco/yessleep/out/Tape_3_Butcher.md

 Creature: Since you're here, there's no need for this one.

-*The creature averts his gaze, it looks at the owner and with one quick move, it slices his neck.*
+*The creature averts it's gaze, it looks at the owner and with one quick move, it slices his throat.*

 *The owner audibly chokes in his own blood.*